Stranger542/Argus-Core/README.md

-# Argus Core: Automated Crime Detection in CCTV Footage
+# Argus Core: Automated Crime Detection using CCTV Footage

 ## Overview
 Argus Core is a Python-based system for real-time Crime/violence detection in CCTV video streams.
 It uses deep learning to analyze video, automatically saves evidence clips, and sends email alerts with video attachments when crime/violence is detected.